The Mystery Behind Beautifully Designed Phulkari Dupatta

-Like all things, the traditional Punjabi Phulkari has also evolved over the years to cater to its admirers' tastes.
-While most of the older Phulkari embroidery was done on a coarse cloth called‘Khadar’, Phulkari is now done on all fabrics.
-From chanderi silk to cotton to Kota Doria, you will find the best of Phulkari embroidery on various materials, clothing and accessories.
+Like all things, the traditional Punjabi Phulkari has evolved over the years to cater to its admirers' tastes.
+While most of the older Phulkari embroidery was done on a coarse cloth called ‘Khadar’, Phulkari is now done on all fabrics.
+From Chanderi silk to cotton to Kota Doria, you will find the best Phulkari embroidery on various materials, clothing, and accessories.

 Chope is another popular Phulkari embroidery stitch close to a Punjabi woman's heart.
 Traditionally, this is gifted to a bride by her grandmother.
-It is said that a grandmother would start makingchope once her granddaughter is born and would carry it with her once she gets married.
+It is said that a grandmother would start making chops once her granddaughter is born and would carry them with her once she gets married.
 This is how deep-rooted Phulkari is in Punjab’s culture.
 Chope is sometimes adorned with a peacock or cow as a symbol of protection and well-being for the girl.
-Ikka/Meenakari Bagh, Kaudi Bagh, Surajmukhi Phulkari, pachranga phulkari, veliana-da-bagh etc are all other motifs that are usually associated with Phulkari work.
+Ikka/Meenakari Bagh, Kaudi Bagh, Surajmukhi Phulkari, Pachranga Phulkari, Veliana-da-bagh, etc are all other motifs that are usually associated with Phulkari work.

 Amritsari Phulkari Dupatta & Its Elegance:

 Women have worn Punjabi Phulkari Dupatta worldwide as it carries the charm of Punjab.
 Famous Amritsari Phulkari is highly in demand in India and across the globe.
-The hand-embroidered Phulkari can be worn as a dupatta, sarees and suits.
-The gorgeous handwoven Phulkari dupattas have been around for generations for the sheer exquisite look.
+The hand-embroidered Phulkari is worn as a dupatta, saree, or suit.
+The gorgeous handwoven Phulkari dupattas have been around for generations for their sheer exquisite look.

 Classic Ways to Style A Phulkari Dupatta:

 The thing about traditional Phulkari is that it is super colourful and can be matched with anything.
-Since red, green, yellow, and orange Phulkari dupattas are the most common base colours, you can compare them with similarly coloured kurtas.
-Add the punjabi juttis & parandi, and you are ready to become the pind-di-kudi swag.
+Since red, green, yellow, and orange Phulkari dupattas are the most common base colours, you can pair them with similarly coloured kurtas.
+Add the Punjabijuttis ¶ndi, and you are ready to become thepind-di-kudi swag.

 Sarees never go out of style.
-Phulkari Kota Doria sarees are light and easy to carry in the summers.
-You can use even accessories with Phulkari by adding Phulkari work handbags and potlis or even belts made using these.
-However, if desi is not your style, we suggest you buy the traditional Punjabi Phulkari dupatta with Jaal embroidery and wear it as a cape or long jacket.
+Phulkari Kota Doria sarees are light and easy to carry in the summer.
+You can use even accessories with Phulkari by adding Phulkari work handbags andpotlisor even belts made using these.
+However, ifdesiis not your style, we suggest you buy the traditional Punjabi Phulkari dupatta with Jaal embroidery and wear it as a cape or long jacket.
 You can even wear heavily embroidered Phulkari dupattas for your wedding shoot.
-Or add the beauty of a chanderi silk stole to your regular jeans and white shirt for that indo-meet-western look.
+Or add the beauty of a Chanderi silk stole to your regular jeans and white shirt for that indo-meet-western look.

 Why Buy From iTokri?

-iTokri houses the finest and most authentic Indian handicraft artefacts.
-All our products are directly sourced from master artisans and shipped to the customers to ensure that we provide the most authentic products. iTokri believes in building a long-lasting and trusting relationship with its customers across the globe.
-Our vast collection of Indian crafts, clothing, jewellery and accessories is unmatched online.
-We are your one-stop shop for dupattas, Indian fabrics, handloom sarees, Indian art and Diwali gifts online.
-We take bulk orders too.
+iTokri houses the finest and most authentic Indian handicraft artifacts.
+All our products are directly sourced from master artisans and shipped to the customers to ensure we provide the most authentic products. iTokri believes in building long-lasting and trusting relationships with its customers across the globe.
+Our vast collection of Indian crafts, clothing, jewellery, and accessories is unmatched online.
+We are your one-stop shop for dupattas, Indian fabrics, handloom sarees, Indian art, Diwali gifts online, herbal Holi colours, etc. We take bulk orders too.